 |Core||Softer, simpler design||Stiffer, technical design|

 Beyond this come the bells and whistles—rocker, camber, mixed camber, stance options, high-tech edges, carbon inlays, graphics (a big deal, we know) and more.
 Prices for high-end snowboards climb well beyond $499.

-Are you an experienced rider?
-If you’re the demanding, performance-focused type, you’ll likely be better satisfied with a more advanced snowboard.
+How much should you spend?
+If you’re the demanding, performance-focused type, go with a more advanced snowboard.

 Are you a recreational/occasional all-mountain rider?

-In addition to your friends, REI sales specialists are a good resource for discussing your goals, gear options, budget and skills.
+In addition to your friends, REI sales specialists are a good resource.
 If you’re seeking some one-on-one time with someone who shares your interest in snowboarding, visit an REI store or give our help center a call at 1-800-426-4840.

 Technical contributors to this article include Patrick Kennedy, REI Bellingham (Wash.); Rob Krystofiak, REI Portland (Ore.); Dane Tullock, REI Boston; Adam McVay, REI snowsports product specialist; Dustin Kingman, REI product information specialist; Jake Darro and Daniel Sorcinelli, snowsports specialists, K2 Snowboarding.

 How are we doing?
 Give us feedback on this page.